 2.4.
 Quantification of river cooling effects

 Near the confluence of the Yangtze River and the Jialing River, a small area is obscured by cloud cover on the Landsat image of the extremely hot day.
 Therefore, this area was not used for the subsequent analysis.
-For the rest of the area, the riverbanks were segmented at one-kilometer intervals.
+For the rest of the area, the riverbanks were segmented at one-kilometer intervals in length.
 Consequently, a total of 182 river segments were generated along the two rivers within the metropolitan area of Chongqing, encompassing 94 segments along the Yangtze River and 88 segments along the Jialing River.

 The land surface temperature of riverside area exhibited a notable correlation with the distance from the riverbank.
-More precisely, the temperature gradually increased from the river surface's edge toward the inland area until reaching a point where the upward temperature trend ceased.
+More precisely, the temperature gradually increased from the river surface's edge toward the inland area until reaching a point where the upward temperature trend ceased (Fig.3).
 This point was defined as the first turning point and the temperature value at this point was the turning temperature.
 It was clear that the riverside area represented by the non-linear curve from the river surface's edge to the first turning point was influenced by river cooling.
 Therefore, this area was utilized to compute relevant indices of river cooling effects.
-Specifically, the distance from the river surface's edge to the first turning point was defined as the River Cooling Distance (RCD).
+The distance from the river surface's edge to the first turning point was defined as the River Cooling Distance (RCD).
 The River Cooling Intensity (RCI) was characterized to be the temperature contrast between the river surface's edge and the first turning point, expressed in the following equation:

 RCI =Tp − Tr (4)